-True Tales of the Trout Cod – River Histories of the Murray-Darling Basin represents the work of Will Trueman, a recreational angler originally from Victoria who has had a life long passion for rivers and their fish.
-In 2006 he began a project to validate accounts on the historic occurrence of Trout cod in a number of waterways through investigating oral histories, science, newspapers, diaries, and photographs.
-This project evolved into a detailed collation of the history of fish and rivers of the Basin, which was completed in 2012.
+True Tales of the Trout Cod – River Histories of the Murray-Darling Basin is the work of Will Trueman, a recreational angler originally from Victoria who has had a life long passion for rivers and their fish.
+In 2006, he began a project to validate accounts on the historic occurrence of the Trout cod in a number of waterways.
+To do this he interviewed fishermen throughout the Murray-Darling Basin, as well as investigating oral histories, science, newspapers, diaries, and photographs.
+This project evolved into a detailed collation of the history of fish and rivers of the Basin, and was completed in 2012.

 Will interviewed nearly 140 people from 20 to 95 years of age, collecting 400 photographs.
 He believed the importance of old family photographs can never be underestimated.
 Will found every angler and scientist involved in the project, including himself, to be fascinated by the photographs – the fish, the people, the places – these all transcend time itself.
 While people varied greatly in their backgrounds, once they were convinced of his sincerity, they were willing to entrust him with their knowledge.
 He developed strong relationships with people, even with those he never actually met in person!
 Those interviewed felt the sense of profound change in our fish and our rivers, and wanted to help make things right.
 Will introduces the project in the video below.

 Will recognised how the collation of historical accounts provides a window into the past that can inform our present and provide hope for the future.

 History … should be a driver of change, where we do something about bringing things back and correcting the mistakes of the past.